Necryl/second_brain/Current Directive/Check list (Job).md

 - [ ] concession (seema maam said there is one more)
 - [ ] create class pass for rohini george miss - 2d
 - [ ] Identify days for which you need to make posters and make em
+- [ ] give to harish the ssd for the computer when he comes for it
 - [ ] Create check list for tomorrow

 - [ ] Send Sister, ID Card data to Rajeev